-- NIDHI Company can accept deposit and lend money between its shareholder-members only.
+- NIDHI Company can accept deposits and lend money between its shareholder-members only.
 NIDHI Companies can’t accept deposits directly from the public.

-- NIDHI Company can’t issue any Preference Shares, Debentures or any Debt Instrument to any person or corporate.
+- NIDHI Company can’t issue any Preference Shares, Debentures or any Debt Instrument to any person or corporation.

 - No NIDHI Company Shall involves in businesses like Chit Fund, Hire Purchase Finance, Lease Finance and Insurances or cannot buy any Corporate Share.